ralexander-phi/rss-blogroll-network/README.md

-# GitHub Pages as an RSS reader
+# Feed2Pages

-[Git scrape](https://simonwillison.net/2020/Oct/9/git-scraping/) RSS feeds into a news feed
+Aggregate RSS feeds into your own news feed web site

 ## Use cases